 Series A in 2016

-Rigetti Computing is a full-stack quantum computing company that designs and manufactures quantum-integrated circuits, which are deployed in low-temperature environments.
-The company develops control systems that perform quantum logic operations and has created software to seamlessly integrate its quantum systems into existing cloud infrastructures.
-Rigetti is known for its development of the industry's first multi-chip quantum processor, enabling scalable quantum computing systems.
-Additionally, the company focuses on practical applications of quantum computing, particularly in computational chemistry and machine learning, and has introduced Forest, a comprehensive programming and execution environment for quantum and classical computing.
-The majority of its revenue is generated from the United States.
+Rigetti Computing is a full-stack quantum computing company that designs, manufactures, and deploys quantum integrated circuits in low-temperature environments.
+It develops control systems for quantum logic operations and software to integrate its systems into existing cloud infrastructure.
+The company focuses on near-term applications in computational chemistry and machine learning, offering the world's first full-stack programming and execution environment for quantum/classical computing.

 Barefoot Networks